 Or perhaps you’ll bring the guinea pigs outside to graze and enjoy some fresh air when the weather is nice (be sure you have a safe enclosure or ex-pen to keep your guinea pigs from getting spooked and bolting.)

-You may also want to start growing some veggies in the garden to save money on produce and feed your piggies organic.
+You may also want to start growing some veggies in the garden to save money on produce and feed your piggies some organic greens.

 5. They Are Generally Quiet Animals

-Guinea pigs do squeal excitedly on occasion when they think they’re going to be fed.
+Guinea pigs do squeak excitedly on occasion when they think they’re going to be fed.
 However, the rest of their noises are pretty quiet.
 No loud barking like dogs, meowing in the middle of the night, or chirping like birds.
-They may purr, whimper or make little squeaks, but none of these noises are going to disturb your neighbors or wake you from an afternoon nap.
+They may purr, whine, or make little chuts and squeaks, but none of these noises are going to disturb your neighbors or wake you from an afternoon nap.

 6. They Have a Long Lifespan